Eclipse-IoT/eclipsecon-2022-hackathon/firmware/README.md

 In addition, there are a few TODO's for hackathon participants who want to get their hands dirty with embedded Rust.
 Each task has complementary work on the cloud side for processing data and sending commands.

 * Use the accelerometer to supply x, y, z acceleration data.
-The `sensor` module can be modified used to read accelerometer data and emit motion 3D acceleration readings.
+The `sensor` module can be modified to read accelerometer data and emit motion 3D acceleration readings.
 * Use the microphone to implement a noise detection device.
 The `sensor` module can be modified to read sound levels and emit sound level values.
 * Use the onboard speaker to implement a jukebox for playing simple tunes.
 Modify the `onoff` module to play a tune together with the existing blinking when 'on'.